-- Green infrastructure to soften streetscape, improve urban biodiversity and enhance contact with nature; to include creation of a linear park type environment and central boulevard, significant street tree planting, ornamental planting, and grass verges; - Integration of existing mature trees and hedgerows; - Landscape improvements to the boundary interface with adjacent development, parking and road network; - Rationalisation of car parking; and - Waymarking and improved access at key destinations. - 4.8 Design of the highways and associated drainage will be in accordance with the current best practice requirements of the Design Manual for Roads and Bridges (DMRB). - 4.9 With the exception of excavations to accommodate tree pits and underground utilities, the works are typically superficial.
-Modification of ground levels will be required only to deliver safe transfer of people, cycles and vehicles between adjacent existing levels. - 4.10 The area of works in the east, which lie closest to the existing drainage ditch include rationalisation of existing hard standing and car parking, including resurfacing and kerbing works, introduction of safe pedestrian access and, at the periphery of the site, provision of tree and shrub planting which will act as a buffer between the car park and existing drainage ditch.
-Figure 5.1 below indicates the typical relationship between the existing ditch and the new car park construction.
+- Landscape improvements to the boundary interface with adjacent development, parking and road network; - Rationalisation and improvements to existing car parking; and - Waymarking and improved access at key destinations. - 4.8 Design of the highways and associated drainage will be in accordance with the current best practice requirements of the TII and DMURS. - 4.9 With the exception of excavations to accommodate tree pits and underground utilities, the works are typically superficial.
+Modification of ground levels will be required only to deliver safe transfer of people, cycles and vehicles between adjacent existing levels.